 Cerebral palsy is a spectrum disorder, meaning that individuals can display a wide range of symptoms at varying severities.

-Hippotherapy is appropriate for children as young as 2 years old and can provide physical and cognitive benefits for all severities of cerebral palsy.
+Hippotherapy is appropriate for children as young as 2 years old and can provide physical, cognitive, and emotional benefits for all severities of cerebral palsy.

 Suggested physical benefits of hippotherapy include improved: